Azure-Samples/azure-solutions-digital-marketing-reference-implementation/labs/Lab6-ARM.md

     this reason, it does not even attempt to include application settings in the ARM template that it generates.

-3. We have supplied a template for you that does handle configuration correctly.
+	We have supplied a template for you that does handle configuration correctly.

-    In Visual Studio, find the **AzureKit.Deployment** project.
+1. In Visual Studio, find the **AzureKit.Deployment** project.
 Expand it, and then expand its **Templates** folder.

-Open the **AzureKitBasic.json** file.
-This is an ARM template that creates the same resources that you have created in the preceding labs.
+1. Open the **AzureKitBasic.json** file.

+	This is an ARM template that creates the same resources that you created in the preceding labs.
 Deploying this template will therefore change absolutely nothing in your Azure Resource Group, at which point you might wonder: what's the point?
     But by moving to template-based deployment, you can then take this template and use it to create new environments which you can be confident will have the same structure as your existing one.

     You can see the structure of file in the JSON Outline panel that appears when you open the template.
-(If you don't see this, you can open it using the **View | Other Windows** menu item.)
+(If you don't see this, you can open it using the **View | Other Windows | JSON Outline** menu item.)

     ![](media/ArmDeployBasicOutline.png)

     If you look at the **resources** section, you can see all the elements you have previously created in the Azure Portal - the DocumentDB instance, the SQL Server and Database, the Azure App Service App Plan, the various web sites.

-    And unlike the JSON generated by the Azure Portal, this also handles the Web App settings and connection strings.
+	And unlike the JSON generated by the Azure Portal, this also handles the *Web App settings* and *connection strings*.
 If you take a look at the first of these, you can see how this extracts the correct value for the DocumentDB key for your particular DocumentDB instance:

     `"azureDocumentDBKey": "[listKeys(resourceId('Microsoft.DocumentDB/databaseAccounts', variables('DocumentDB').Name), '2015-04-08').primaryMasterKey]",`

-    This avoids hard-coding a key, so it will work correctly whatever environment you are deploying to, even though each environment will have a different key.
+    This avoids hard-coding a key, so it will work correctly in whatever environment you are deploying to, even though each environment will have a different key.

-4. To deploy this template, right click on the **AzureKit.Deployment** project in Solution Explorer, and select **Deploy | New Deployment**.
+1. To deploy this template, right click on the **AzureKit.Deployment** project in Solution Explorer, and select **Deploy | New**.
 This dialog opens:

     ![Deploy to Resource Group dialog](media/ArmDeployBasic.png)